tbreuss/http-factory/README.md

 - Psr\Http\Message\UploadedFileFactoryInterface
 - Psr\Http\Message\UriFactoryInterface

-Additionally it implements a createServerRequestFromGlobals method, which is not part of PSR-17.
+Additionally, it implements a createServerRequestFromGlobals method, which is not part of PSR-17.

 ## Auto-discovering PSR-7 packages

 The package features auto-discovery support for the following PSR-7 packages:

-1. zendframework/zend-diactoros
+1. laminas/laminas-diactoros
 2. guzzlehttp/psr7
 3. slim/slim
 4. nyholm/psr7